 The students are employed on the basis of internship agreement which means that the employers have to pay a wage to the student for their work.
 As of 1 January 2022, the base of the salary changed ('Szakképzési változások 2022. január 1-től'): before, it was calculated on the basis of the minimum wage, then on a certain cost in the budget of Hungary.
 This did not mean change in the total salary.

 Internships within higher education

-The most relevant official document in the topic regarding higher education is Government Regulation 230/2012 (VIII.
-28.) on certain aspects of higher education training, and vocational training within the framework of higher education [230/2012.
+The most relevant official document in the topic regarding internship in higher education trainings is Government Regulation 230/2012 (VIII.
+28.) on certain aspects of higher education training and the necessary - at least half-year - internship [230/2012.
 (VIII.
 28.)
 Korm. rendelet a felsőoktatási szakképzésről és a felsőoktatási képzéshez kapcsolódó szakmai gyakorlat egyes kérdéseiről].
 According to the Regulation the students are able to be employed on the basis of internship agreement and there are specific rules for this type of internship: